 Camarillo Grove Park is one of the most beautiful parks in Camarillo, full of gorgeous old trees, lots of picnic tables, great hikes, and an amazing view of Camarillo.
 There’s plenty to do at the park whether you are looking to hang out, play or hike!
 Bring a picnic, relax and check out the nature center or let the dog roam the dog park.
 The park also has a rich history.
 In 1941 Adolfo Camarillo donated 26 acres of Rancho Calleguas to Ventura County for the park.
 Not only is it home to the oldest tree in the district, it’s a former stagecoach stop for Camarillo.

 On Saturdays and Sundays, you can check out the Pleasant Valley Historical Society and Museum and Botanical Garden.
 While you may have heard of Pleasant Valley Historical Society and Museum, did you know there’s also a Botanical Garden?
 There’s lots to learn at the museum about the history of the Pleasant Valley and Camarillo!
 After visiting the museum take a stroll through the Charles L. Honn Botanical Garden.
 Complete with a darling gazebo it also serves as an urban bee lab for UC-Berkeley.
+Although PVHS is currently closed for expansion, we are excited to be welcomed back into the beautiful space we know and love.
+Check out their project progress here.

 Time for Shopping!